The Philadelphia Parent Innovation Institute

 The Philadelphia Parent Innovation institute will bring early childhood organizations and the families they serve together to learn human-centered design so they can strengthen family engagement in early literacy and language programs for Philadelphia’s youngest learners.

-Between April 2020-May 2021, organization representatives and parents they support will work collaboratively in small teams and identify a challenge they would like to solve together.
+During the year-long institute, organization representatives and parents they support will work collaboratively in small teams and identify a challenge they would like to solve together.
 The teams will be guided through a design process that involves co-designing and rapid-cycle learning to create high impact solutions that support quality early childhood experiences — and meet the real needs of families with young children.

 After the institute, teams will work with a local continuity partner, First Up, to continue to support an ecosystem of innovative family engagement in Philadelphia.